puppetlabs/puppet-docs/source/puppet/5.5/install_windows.markdown

 {:.task}
 Install the Puppet agent so that your master can communicate with your Windows nodes.

-**Before you begin:** If you're using Puppet with a master/agent configuration, you'll need a \*nix node to act as your Puppet master.
+**Before you begin:** If you're using Puppet with a master-agent configuration, you'll need a \*nix node to act as your Puppet master.
 Read the [pre-install tasks.](./install_pre.html)

 1. Download the Windows `puppet-agent` package